PhotoNOLA 2017 Reviewers

 Taj Forer is Picture Editor for Orion Magazine, a digital and print publication founded on the “fundamental conviction that humans are morally responsible for the world in which we live, and that the individual comes to sense this responsibility as he or she develops a personal bond with nature.”
 Taj is also a publisher and digital media executive with roots in the fine art market.
 He is co-founder of Fabl, a visual storytelling platform, and Daylight, an art publishing/media company.
 He is the author of two books of his own photography, Threefold Sun, (2007, Edizioni Charta) and Stone by Stone, (2011, Kehrer).
 Born in New Jersey, Forer studied at Sarah Lawrence College and the University of North Carolina, Chapel Hill.
 Taj works for Orion from his home in Saratoga Springs, New York.

 Orion magazine invites readers into a community of caring for the planet.
 Through writing and art that explore the connection between nature and culture, Orion inspires new thinking about how humanity might live on Earth justly, sustainably, and joyously.
+As Orion Magazine’s Visual Editor, Forer combines his commitment to environmental activism with his passion for art.

 Assistant Curator of Photography, High Museum of Art